- Why Research

-Seeking new methods to detect when treatments aren’t working, so patients can get the right drug at the right time.
+- Seeking new methods to detect when treatments aren’t working, so that patients can get the right drug at the right time.

-Tumors develop because of the accumulation of changes in the genome called "somatic mutations" which occur during the course of tumorigenesis and benefit the tumor.
+Tumors develop because of the accumulation of changes in the genome called "somatic mutations", which occur during the course of tumor development.
 They are only present in the tumor cells, not in normal cells.
-Remarkably, somatic mutations can be now detected in the blood using new very sensitive technologies called circulating tumor DNA (ctDNA) assays.
+Remarkably, somatic mutations can be now detected in the blood using new and very sensitive technologies called circulating tumor DNA (ctDNA) assays.

-Dr. Ellis and colleagues are collecting blood samples from patients enrolled in an adjuvant chemotherapy trial and analyzing the patients' tumor DNA.
-They will develop a ctDNA assay to track disseminated tumor cells to determine the effectiveness of the treatment in eradicating the disseminated cells.
+Dr. Ellis and colleagues are collecting blood samples from patients enrolled in an adjuvant chemotherapy trial and are analyzing tumor DNA from patients’ blood.
+They will develop a ctDNA assay to track the effectiveness of the treatment in eradicating the disseminated cells.
 If successful, the low-cost, sensitive, and specific assay could become a powerful clinical tool in personalized medicine by assessing treatment effectiveness early in the course of therapy so that changes in therapy can be considered while the cancer is still curable.

 Separately, Dr. Ellis is collaborating with Dr. Cynthia Ma on a Phase III neoadjuvant treatment trial to validate a test called modified Preoperative Endocrine Prognostic Index (PEPI) in predicting endocrine therapy sensitivity and to develop a mutation-based classification of ER+ breast cancer that will inform new approaches to reduce the recurrence rate.